thejunto/handbook/content/admin.md

 # Administration

 ## Payments
 Payments are made the last friday of the month.
-If a payday falls on a nonworking day, we'll use the preceding day.
+If a payday falls on a nonworking day, we'll use the preceding workday.

 ## Expenses
 Expenses under $50USD don't need prior approval.
 Reimbursements will be made only upon receipt (digital or physical).
 Use your best judgement on how much to spend and what is a business expense.